Tanksystems LLC Call today for assistance Home

 15,000 gallons and in both vertical Figure 2-5.
 Two 10,000-gallon fiberglass

 tanks cylinder and low-horizontal cylinder configurations.
 Fiberglass tanks under 1,000 gallons are expensive for their capacity, so polyethylene might be preferred.
 Tanks for potable use should have a USDA approved food-grade resin lining and the tank should be opaque to inhibit algae growth.
-The durability of fiberglass tanks has been tested and proven, weathering the elements for years in Texas oil fields.
+The durability of fiberglass tanks has been tested and proven, weathering the elements for years in - oil fields.

 Wood tanks, similar to wood water towers at railroad depots, were